pytorch/xla/docs/pjrt.md

 runtime](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/compiler/xla/pjrt)
 used by [JAX](https://github.com/google/jax).

-PJRT is available for preview in PyTorch/XLA r2.0. **We are planning to make PJRT our officially supported runtime**, so we encourage all users to experiment with it.
-We are aiming to make PJRT stable in release 2.1, so if you encounter a bug with PJRT, please file an issue on GitHub with the `runtime` tag.
+PJRT is available for preview in PyTorch/XLA 2.0. **We are planning to make PJRT our officially supported runtime**, so we encourage all users to experiment with it.
+We aim to make PJRT stable in release 2.1, so if you encounter a bug with PJRT, please file an issue on GitHub with the `runtime` tag.

 _New features in PyTorch/XLA r2.0_:

 * PJRT will be configured by default if you don't pass in any other runtime configuration.
 If you continue to set XRT configuration (`XRT_TPU_CONFIG`), this change has no impact
-* New TPU runtime implementation in `libtpu`.
+* New TPU runtime implementation in `libtpu` improves performance by up to 20%.
 * New `xm.rendezvous` implementation that scales to thousands of TPU cores
 * [experimental] `torch.distributed` support for TPU v2 and v3, including
   `pjrt://` `init_method`